uilianries/katacoda-conan/conan/conan-introduction/step1.3_binary.md

 ![binary-management](https://docs.conan.io/en/latest/_images/binary_mgmt.png)

-When a package recipe is used in the Conan client, and a “binary package” is built from sources, that binary package will be compatible with specific settings, such as the OS it was created for, the compiler and compiler version, or the computer architecture.
+When a package recipe is used in the Conan client, and a "binary package" is built from sources, that binary package will be compatible with specific settings, such as the OS it was created for, the compiler and compiler version, or the computer architecture.
 If the package is built again from the same sources but with different settings, (e.g. for a different architecture), a new, different binary will be generated.
-By the way, “binary package” is in quotes because, strictly, it is not necessarily a binary.
-A header-only library, for example, will contain just the headers in the “binary package”.
+By the way, "binary package" is in quotes because, strictly, it is not necessarily a binary.
+A header-only library, for example, will contain just the headers in the "binary package".

 All the binary packages generated from a package recipe are managed and stored coherently.
 When they are uploaded to a remote, they stay connected.
 Also, different clients building binaries from the